nais/doc/persistence/responsibilities.md

-# Data responsibilities in NAIS
+---
+description: >
   This document aims to clarify the responsibilities as relates to data storage using NAIS and GCP.
 Depending on which infrastructure the data is stored on, the responsibilites look slightly different.
+---

+# Data responsibilities in NAIS

 ## Responsibilities
 ### Operating storage infrastructure